 Workers in the G+PS Dean's Office appreciate receiving copies of the student’s work and the original sources with clear notes on their relationship.
 Highlighting the two documents with corresponding colours is the preferred way to present this information.
 If you are comparing the student’s work with more than one source document, use a different colour of highlighter for each source.

 If the Dean of G+PS refers the case to the President’s Advisory Committee on Student Discipline for a hearing, G+PS will be required to provide supporting materials including a copy of the marked student’s work, the “Statement of Case” (on a standard form made available by the PACSD), and the names of one or two witnesses (normally including the faculty member who investigated the alleged plagiarism).
 Each witness will attend the Committee’s hearing along with the Dean (or designated Associate Dean) of Graduate and Postdoctoral Studies.
-The student will also be asked to attend the hearing and may be accompanied by an advocate or companion.
-The Faculty of Graduate and Postdoctoral Studies will count on the student's graduate program to collect materials that substantiate its belief that the student has plagiarized.
+The student will also be asked to attend the hearing and may be accompanied by an advocate or support person.
+The Faculty of Graduate and Postdoctoral Studies will count on the student's graduate program to collect materials that substantiate its belief that the student has committed academic misconduct.
 These will form the bulk of the “Statement of Case” submitted to the PACSD.